Firesetting by a child or young person

 To find out what FireSkills activities are going on contact your local community action team.
 They can also let you know how we are helping develop and support young people in your area.

-It can be delivered in any environment by Fire and Rescue personnel.
 Set criteria for the programme must be adhered to.
 All the learning outcomes must be undertaken and successfully achieved

 You can find out more about FireSkills activities in your area by contacting your local community action team.